-i.
+j.
 Profit Commission

-Profit commission is offset against the receivable balance with Barbican Syndicate 1955 in the statement of financial position.
-It is charged by the Agency at a rate of 15% of the cumulative profit on the 2014 Year of Account.
+Profit commission is included in administrative expenses on the Income Statement, and included in other debtors in the statement of financial position, offset against the consortium income amount receivable.
+It is charged by the Agency at a rate of 17.5% on all Years of Account, on the cumulative profit.
 This is charged to the Syndicate as incurred but does not become payable until after the appropriate Year of Account closes, normally at 36 months.
 In the event that a Year of Account is loss making, a deficit clause permits losses to be carried forward against future Year of Account profits (up to two years) in order to reduce future Year of Account profit commission payments.